Skip to main content

 • Improved compliance of payment and other terms of sentences, thereby improving chances for successful re-entry.

 You can pay in-person with cash, money order or cashier’s check.
 No personal checks.
-Make the money order or cashier’s check payable to: “King County Clerk”
+Make the money order or cashier’s check payable to: “King County Clerk.”
+To pay in person, come to one of the Clerk's Office Locations (directions here) Monday through Friday, 9:00 to 4:30.

 You can pay by mail with money order or cashier’s check only.
-No personal checks.
+Personal checks are not accepted.
 Make the money order or cashier’s check payable to: “King County Clerk”

 On the front of the money order or cashier’s check, print: